csc-training/summerschool/parallel-io/docs/01-Parallel-IO-posix.md

   a severe bottleneck for application scaling
 - Disable debugging messages when running in production mode
     - "Hello, I'm task 32,000!"
-- Ensure only the very minimum is written to the stdout/err!
+- Ensure only the very minimum is written to stdout/err!
     - Interim results, timings,...

 # Summary